 Joomla is an open source software content management system, just like WordPress.org.
 It’s also a self-hosted solution, which means you will need a domain name and web hosting to use it.

-- Joomla is extremely powerful and flexible, and can be used to build any kind of website or blog.
+- Joomla is extremely powerful and can be used to build any kind of website or blog.

 - You can choose from hundreds of templates to customize your site’s design.